ambikamishra03/stock-prediction-system/README.md

 # Stock Market Price Predictor using Supervised Learning

 ### Aim
-To examine a number of different forecasting techniques to predict future stock returns based on past returns and numerical news indicators to construct a portfolio of multiple stocks in order to diversify the risk.
-We do this by applying supervised learning methods for stock price forecasting by interpreting the seemingly chaotic market data.
+The aim of this project is to predict stock prices for the next 10 days using one year of historical market data by applying supervised machine learning techniques.
+The model analyzes past price patterns to forecast future trends, and the results are visualized by plotting both the actual and predicted stock price curves for comparison.
+This enables better understanding of stock behavior and supports more informed decision-making.

 ## Setup Instructions
 ```